exercism/automated-tests/docs/interface.md

 - A test runner should provide an executable script.
 You can find more information in the [docker.md](./docker.md) file.
 - The script will receive three parameters:
   - The slug of the exercise (e.g. `two-fer`).
   - A path to an input directory (with a trailing slash) containing the submitted solution file(s) and any other exercise file(s).
 This directory should be considered as read-only.
-As [@ccare specified](https://github.com/exercism/automated-tests/issues/38#issuecomment-576335584) it's technically possible to write into it but it's better to use `/tmp` for temporary files (e.g. for compiling sources).
+It's technically possible to write into it but it's better to use `/tmp` for temporary files (e.g. for compiling sources).
   - A path to an output directory (with a trailing slash).
 This directory is writable.
 - The script must write a `results.json` file to the output directory.
 - The runner must exit with an exit code of 0 if it has run successfully, regardless of the status of the tests.